 Client library for interacting with Gerrit

-Pygerrit is a Python library to interact with the Gerrit Code Review system over ssh or via the REST API.
+Pygerrit provides a simple interface for clients to interact with Gerrit Code Review via ssh or the REST API.

 To install pygerrit, simply: